-If a teacher or a coach excessively punishes a student for alleged misbehavior, the school district and that teacher or coach may be liable.
-There is no question that districts, teachers, and coaches have the right and the obligation to impose discipline and punish wrongdoing.
+If a teacher or a coach excessively punishes your child for alleged misbehavior, the school district and that teacher or coach may be liable.
+There is no question that districts, teachers, and coaches have the right and the obligation to

-However, when they go too far, students can be harmed both physically and emotionally.
-Extreme punishments are not appropriate, and depending on the unique facts of a case the school district may be held liable under California law.
+However, when they go too far, your children can be harmed both physically and emotionally.
+Extreme punishments are not appropriate, and depending on the unique facts of a case, the school district may be held liable under California law.